JamesClonk/backman/docs/kubernetes/configuration.md

 That's it!
 Mounting a `config.json` together with some service binding **Secret**s into a backman **Deployment** is everything that's needed.

+## Examples

 You can check out this [deployment example](/docs/kubernetes/deployment.md#diy---minimal-deployment-example) to see all the pieces in action.

+There are also some more deployment examples available under [kubernetes/deploy](/kubernetes/deploy).
+These can be deployed after just minimal editing or used as a reference for creating your own deployment manifests.